Christian-Nunnally/christian-nunnally.github.io/visual-drop.md

-### *Notice: Diiagramr and Visual Drop are not finished, I hesitate to even call them aplha quality.
+### *Notice: Diiagramr and Visual Drop are not finished, I hesitate to even call them alpha quality.
 If you're interested in the project and might be interested contributing in some way feel free to reach out.*

 # Visual Drop
 Graphical, real-time, sound to light processing.